Alex Wright (footballer, born 1930): Later career and legacy

 Wright was given a directorship in 1977 and remained at Dumbarton in various roles for a further 13 years, including Managing Director, Executive Director and Director of Football.

 In 1979, he fronted an ultimately unsuccessful attempt by Dumbarton's owners to invest in the Toronto-based franchise for a proposed Canadian Soccer League.
 The following year he travelled to Amsterdam with team manager and fellow director Sean Fallon in the anticipation of signing Dutch legend Johan Cruyff following earlier negotiations with the player's agent.
 However, Cruyff ultimately decided against the move.

 Wright was widely credited with single-handedly keeping the club alive during an ownerless period in the mid-to-late 1980s and was named Dumbarton Citizen of the Year in recognition of his efforts.
 His salaried post was made redundant in late 1990 soon after a new regime had taken control, and Wright subsequently opted to relinquish his directorship and leave the club.

 After leaving Boghead Park in 1990, Wright then worked as full-time Chief Scout for Kilmarnock under managers Alex Totten and Bobby Williamson, until retiring to become Scottish Scout for Bruce Rioch at both Millwall and Bolton Wanderers, and then at Leeds United under David O'Leary.

 Wright's wholehearted and skilled contribution is widely recognised in footballing circles.
 Despite only serving a single season at Clyde and East Fife, he is remembered in the former's Centenary Brochure and the latter's historical display at their relocated Bayview Stadium.
-In addition to featuring in a hardback book of 'Partick Thistle Legends', Wright was posthumously inducted into the official 'St Mirren Hall of Fame' in November 2005, and the official ‘Dumbarton Hall of Fame’ in February 2023.
+In addition to featuring in a hardback book of 'Partick Thistle Legends', Wright was posthumously inducted into the official 'St Mirren Hall of Fame' in November 2005, and the official 'Dumbarton Hall of Fame' in February 2023.

 In 1986, he became only the fifth person honoured by an 'SFA Lifetime Achievement Award'.
 Wright's photograph is on permanent display at Hampden Park's Scottish Football Museum.

-In the 1991 pre-season, Sir Alex Ferguson brought his successful Manchester United European Cup-Winners' Cup team north to play a testimonial match in Alex Wright's honour.
+In the 1991 pre-season, Alex Ferguson brought his successful Manchester United European Cup-Winners' Cup team north to play a testimonial match in Alex Wright's honour.

 Wright described himself particularly proud at having been appointed to each of his positions following approach by the club.
 He had not applied prior to any of his appointments.

 On the occasion of his death, his memory was honoured by full-page obituaries in the match programmes of former clubs Partick Thistle, East Fife, St Mirren and Dumbarton.
 There was widespread support among Dumbarton fans for Wright's name to be included in the title of Dumbarton's relocated home in 2000.